cardillan/mindcode/README.markdown

 * [x] #17 `break` and `continue`, to better control iteration
 * [x] #19 inline functions, meaning functions that are inlined at the call-site
 * [x] add support for passing non-numerics into/out of non-recursive functions
+* [x] display compiler output in the webapp
-* [ ] evaluation of constant expressions at compile time
+* [x] evaluation of constant expressions at compile time
-* [ ] constant declaration: constants would be evaluated at compile time and wouldn't use a variable
+* [x] constant declaration: constants would be evaluated at compile time and wouldn't use a variable
-* [ ] compiler directives (`#pragma`) to parametrize code compilation and optimization
+* [ ] compiler directives (`#set`) to parametrize code compilation and optimization
+* [ ] optimizer strength setting - per optimizer (off, on/normal, aggressive)
-* [ ] display compiler output in the webapp
+* [ ] compatibility warnings:
+  * warn when `configurce` main variable is used in V7 -- ML changes it to `config`
+  * warn about alloy-smelter --> surge-smelter V6 --> V7 name change
 * [ ] memory jump table for case expressions where possible
 * [ ] `break` and `continue` in `case` expressions: `break` to exit the expression, `continue` to skip to the next `when` branch
+* [ ] varargs inline functions: the vararg can be processed using list iteration loop, or passed to another vararg function (not so sure about this)
+* [ ] `in` boolean operator: tests number is in range
 * [ ] short-circuit boolean evaluation in some form
   * Ruby-like (`and`, `or` for short-circuit, `&&`, `||` for full evaluation), or
   * "best-effort" basis (no guarantees either way)